Data check: If one goes by his usual standards, is Virat Kohli in the middle of a slump?

 There have also been questions about his conversion rate since the end of the World Cup.
 He has only scored two centuries since then – both against the West Indies in August.

-Here’s a look at Kohli’s numbers from the limited overs leg of the tour
+Here’s a look at Kohli’s numbers from the limited overs leg of the New Zealand tour:

 Kohli's runs in New Zealand 2020